Simon Baldwin

 Simon has worked in communication his entire career.
 Qualifying as a journalist in the ’80s, Simon set up his own agency in 1988, aged just 22.
 Over the next 30 years, Simon’s business and subsequent incarnations managed the communication for clients in the retail, tourism and leisure industries across the U.K.

 His primary focus was in retail: his company won a reputation for delivering successful marketing initiatives for shopping destinations.
-Through the 1990s and first decade of the 21st century, his company worked with more than 100 shopping centre and retail parks across the country as well as working closely on numerous initiatives in the towns and cities where they were based.
-They also delivered creative services and marketing solutions for a number of UNESCO world heritage sites and leading tourist attractions.
+Through the 1990s and first decade of the 21st century, his company worked with more than 100 shopping centre and retail parks across the country as well as working closely on numerous initiatives in the towns and cities where those retail destinations were based.
+He also delivered creative services and marketing solutions for a number of UNESCO world heritage sites and leading tourist attractions.

-In 2012, he set up Destination66 Ltd with his wife, Susan.
-Three years later, they launched Town & City Social as a unique service designed to support the digital and social media planning, delivery, monitoring and evaluation for places – be they towns, cities, private landlords or Business Improvement Districts.
+In 2012, he set up Destination66 Ltd with his wife, Susan who brought a wealth of knowledge and many years of experience in the tourism industry.
+Three years later, they launched a unique service designed to support the digital and social media planning, delivery, monitoring and evaluation for places – towns, cities, rural estates and Business Improvement Districts.

 A regular commentator on media channels, Simon advises place managers (and their key partners) on how they can best use the collaboration of available technology to support their destinations’ businesses, residents, visitors and community stakeholders.